 So let us return to the world of the great toy manufacturers of yesteryear; Kohner, Lesney, Irwin, Aurora, Kenner, Hasbro, Coleco, Tyco, Mego, Lego, Whamo, Rainbo, Mattel, Ideal, Whitman, Milton Bradley, Parker Brothers, Marx, Viceroy . . .

 Toys in the Sixties

 With so many toys portraying TV characters, there was less scope in the 1960s for innovators lacking such links.
 Even so, a new wave of dolls arrived.
 Barbie, who had been developed in America by Mattel actually made her debut there in 1959.
 Introduced as a teenage fashion model, she was far more curvaceous than previous dolls – and had her own boyfriend, Ken.

 Action Man arrived in Britain in 1966, manufactured under license by Palitoy, who also produced a sailor and an aircraft pilot.
-For many years he was the favorite toy for boys.
-In 1968 he was given hands that could grip, and in 1970 he acquired fiber hair.
+For many years he was the favourite toy for boys.
+In 1968 he was given hands that could grip, and in 1970 he acquired fibre hair.
 In 1984 the line was discontinued but he made a comeback in a new form in 1992.

 Toys in the Seventies

 The success of vinyl plastics developed during the 1950s had enabled dolls such as Barbie, Sindy and Action Man to be made cheaply yet with realistic features.
 Along with other Action Figures such as the Six Million Dollar Man, they became favourite gifts for children.